Azure-Samples/azure-video-indexer-samples/VideoQnA-Demo/README.md

 ## FAQ

-***Question***: Why do we need to break up the video `insights.json` into chunks using the Prompt Content API?
+**_Question_**: Why do we need to break up the video `insights.json` into chunks using the Prompt Content API?

-***Answer***: The sections retrieved from the Video Indexer Prompt Content API allow for the creation of granular records in the vector database.
+**_Answer_**: The sections retrieved from the Video Indexer Prompt Content API allow for the creation of granular records in the vector database.
 Each of these sections corresponds to a small part of the video.
 Once the section embedding is generated and subsequently retrieved, the user is shown the relevant time segment in the video.

 ## Troubleshooting

+#### Error during deployment

 If you see this error while running `azd deploy`:

 `read /tmp/azd1992237260/backend_env/lib64: is a directory`

 delete the `./app/backend/backend_env folder` and re-run the `azd deploy` command.

 This issue is being tracked here: https://github.com/Azure/azure-dev/issues/1237

 If the web app fails to deploy and you receive a '404 Not Found' message in your browser, run 'azd deploy'.

+#### Video Indexing Process Timed Out

+If the video indexing process timeout is reached, don't worry.
+You can simply execute the `prepare_db.py` script again.
+The script is designed to continue where it left off, so you won't lose any progress made before the timeout occurred.

+#### Executing prepare_db.py results in a type error

+Make sure you have the correct version of Python installed.
+The script requires Python 3.10.
+You can check your Python version by running `python --version` in your terminal.